-Each span is three palms.
-One palm is the breadth of four fingers put together.
+Each span is three handbreadths (or palms).
+One handbreadth is the breadth of

-A palm or handbreadth is four fingers (digits).
-There are six handbreadths in a
+four fingers (or digits) put together.
+There are six handbreadths in a cubit, and

-Jerusalem’s Temple Mount; the incised notches show the precise locations and
+in Jerusalem.
+These incised notches show precise locations and orientations of

 cubit of the First Temple (2 Chron.
 3:3).
-As this is the cubit given by Moses, the
+Because this was the first cubit known

 When the Jews returned from Babylon they brought with them two measures:

-The obtained measures of the small cubit average 43.7 cm.
+The obtained measures of the smaller cubit average 43.7 cm.

-The obtained measures for the large cubit average 44.5 cm.
+The obtained measures for the larger cubit average 44.5 cm.

 being used.
-The angel of his vision used a six cubit measure rod, but the cubits
+The angel of his vision (Ezek.
+40:5) used a six-cubit measure rod,

-he used were one handbreadth longer (40:5) making his cubits 50 cm in length.
+but the cubits used were one handbreadth longer, thus making his cubits 50 cm

 will be the longer half-metre cubit used by the angel.